osg-htc/user-school-2018/docs/materials/day4/part1-ex2-connect-quickstart.md

 username@training $ tutorial quickstart
 ```

 This creates a directory `tutorial-quickstart`.
-Go inside the directory and see what is inside.
+Go inside the directory `tutorial-quickstart` and see what is inside.

 ``` console
 username@training $ cd tutorial-quickstart